Brad Johner: Biography

 Summertown Road was nominated for Album of the Year by the CCMA in 2006, and Brad picked up a nod for Male Vocalist of the Year.
 Once again, Brad was named Fans' Choice Entertainer and Male Vocalist of the Year at the 2006 SCMA Awards on March 19, 2006.
 One month later, he was presented the Saskatchewan Centennial Medal in recognition of his outstanding musical achievements and contributions to the province.
 At the CMA Music Festival in 2006, Brad was chosen to represent Canada at the Global Artist Party.
 When the 2007 SCMA Awards were handed out on April 15, Brad was named Entertainer of the Year for the fourth year in a row, and Male Vocalist for the sixth straight year.
 Brad was also named Male Vocalist of the Year at the 2007 CCMA Awards.

 Charity work

 Johner has made appearances on Telemiracle, a yearly telethon.
-Johner co-wrote the current Telemiracle opening theme song with Donny Parenteau entitled "You are the Miracle".
+Johner co-wrote a Telemiracle opening theme song with Donny Parenteau entitled "You are the Miracle".
 It became the theme in 2011.